-A shorter version of this article appears on the 'Scotland and the Flemish People' blog at the University of St Andrews, Scotland.
+A briefer version of this article (focused on Scotland) appears on the 'Scotland and the Flemish People' blog at the Universtiy of St Andrews, Scotland.

 As yet, no participants with French surname variants have joined the DNA project; however, DNA test results soon lent strong support to another family tradition - that ‘all Frames are related’.
 Y-DNA proved that the majority of men in the Project, random testers from, or with ancestry traced to England, Ireland, Scotland, Wales, USA, Canada, Australia and New Zealand, all share a common progenitor.
 DNA evidence suggests that some of these lines may have branched apart 800 or more years ago.
 This group is classified as being Haplogroup I1, subclade I-L803.
 The SNP mutation L803 that defines them has thus far only been found in lines stemming from the United Kingdom but that may change over time with future testing:

 Haplogroup I1 is the most common I subclade in northern Europe.
 It is found mostly in Scandinavia and Finland, where it typically represents over 35% of the male Y-chromosomes.
 Associated with the Norse ethnicity, I1 is found in all places invaded by ancient Germanic tribes and the Vikings.
 Other parts of Europe speaking Germanic languages come next in frequency.
 Germany, Austria, the Low Countries, England and the Scottish Lowlands all have between 10% and 20% of I1 lineages.
 [Eupedia].